 Welcome to Cozumel Diving

 Into the blue.
 Into the deep.
 Into the wonder.
-Whichever way you term it, it all means the same…diving.
+Whichever way you term it, it all means the same… Cozumel diving.

 Scuba diving in Cozumel is world famous and for good reason.
 The multitude of sites that lay just off of the coastline, the variety of dive types available, the year round warm waters, the sea life and on and on and on.
 It is a true wonder of the Caribbean.

-Regardless of your level of experience, you will find yourself taken in by the wonder of this underwater paradise.
-The intense colors, the abundant sea creatures including whale sharks and sea turtles, hundreds of types of fish, the corals, caves, and the simple fact that you can dive here approximately 300 days a year means that every time you sink into the warm, glittering blue, it will be a lasting memory.
+Regardless of your level of experience, you will find yourself taken in by the beauty of this underwater paradise.
+The intense colors, the corals, the caves, the abundant sea creatures including whale sharks, sea turtles and hundreds of types of fish, and the simple fact that you can dive Cozumel approximately 300 days a year means that every time you sink into the warm, glittering blue, it will be a lasting memory.

 For Experienced Divers

 If you are an experienced diver, underwater photographer or filmmaker, you are in for a delight.
 The drift dives alone will have you in awe.
 The walls and swim-throughs are spectacular.
-No matter how many incredible places you dove before, Cozumel will quickly land on your top 5 list.
+No matter how many incredible places you dove before, Cozumel diving will quickly land on your top 10 list.
 Being an experienced diver means that you know how to have a conversation with your local divemaster about what you want to see and experience on each dive.
-Then she or he will tailor your day and/or night dives accordingly.
+Then she or he will tailor your Cozumel dives accordingly.